Your information has been modified successfully. Do you want to save your changes?

 ABB, Actelion, BAT, Coesia, Generali, Grosvenor, Hempel, Holcim, Homag, Iberdrola, Imerys, LafargeHolcim, Maersk, Mars, Neste, Nestlé, SABIC, Tenaris.

-He is on the Board of Directors of LEO Pharma.
+He served on the Board of Directors of LEO Pharma from 2014 to 2019.

 Before joining IMD in 2007, Professor Weeks spent 11 years at INSEAD (France), where he was nominated three times as “Best Teacher.”